 There’s plenty more info on the website http://www.cyclesinmotion.co.uk

-If you ever want to come down and have a chat please feel free the kettle is all ways on.
+If you ever want to come down and have a chat please feel free the kettle is always on.

 Decathlon superstore is close to Sheffield Hallam University on Eyre St. They sell complete bikes (some of which are their own brand) and spares (with a continental bias).
 They also do repairs and fit spares, although the workshop is on the opposite side of the shop to the bike area.
 They sell low price spares and accessories and you tend to get what you pay for.
 Tel: 0114 229 8190

 A well-known chain, now owned by Sports Direct, with a wide range of stock including Bromptons and maintenance service.
 On Queens Road.